 Amaryllis: An Elegant and Striking Flower

 Amaryllis is a popular flower known for its large, trumpet-shaped blooms in vibrant colours like red, white, and pink.
-Native to South America, it's a favourite for Christmas decorations.
+While these are the three colours that are most commonly available in flower shops, there are around 100 different varieties of amaryllis in total.
+Native to South America, the amaryllis is a favourite for Christmas decorations.
 Symbolising pride, determination, and beauty, its name comes from the Greek "amarysso," meaning "to sparkle."
 Amaryllis represents beauty, love, and strength, making it perfect for festive occasions and uplifting spirits.

 amaryllis information overview